 We do have a lot of play space to accommodate everyone but we want to make sure that we can handle your pet and need to figure out what playgroup to start them in.

 Please fill out our new client application form and send that along with vaccine records to the front office.
-At that point we can schedule a pet visit.
+At that point we can schedule a evaluation, the charge is $25 payable at time of reservation.

 A: We have found that pets do best left on their own diet so we do encourage you to bring enough for the stay.
 Please bag it into individual servings or fill large zip lock bags (each gallon bag holds about 8-10 cups).
 Otherwise, we have small bags of Fromm available for purchase.
 If your pet has food allergies then please bring their treats as we bed everyone down at night with a snack.
 We can accommodate refrigerated food but please remember that food goes bad after 2-3 days in the refrigerator.
 We have a freezer and microwave as well.